 Liao added that California Democrats are prepared to oppose President-elect Donald Trump’s administration on its proposed policies that would halt immigration, move funding away from public school and slash the Affordable Care Act.

-“We don’t know what shape the Trump threat is going to take,” said Michael Soller, a spokesperson for the California Democratic Party.
+“We don’t know what shape the Trump threat is going to take,” said Michael Soller, a spokesperson for the California Democratic Party and a former Daily Californian arts editor.
 “We’re not waiting to see what’s going to happen — we’re taking action now.”